rasteri/HIDman/README.md

 * Connect male-to-male Mini-DIN cables from HIDman’s keyboard and mouse ports to your PC’s PS/2 ports.
 * Turn on your PC.
-* If necessary, press HIDman's power button to select PS/2 mode (⏻ should be light blue).
+* If necessary, press HIDman's ⏻ power button to select PS/2 mode (light blue).

 <img src=/images/newerpcs.svg width=400/>